thoughtspot/cs_tools/best-practices/virtual-environment.md

 For a more in-depth look at native support for virtual environments, happy yourself to reference [Real Python's primer guide][real-python-venv].

-## Poetry: Dependency Management for Python
+## Using Poetry: Dependency Management for Python

 Poetry is another tool useful in creating and managing Python virtual environments.
 This is one of the tasks Poetry sets out to resolve, among others.
 Specifically, Poetry